mahmoudyusof/mahmoudyusof.github.io/articles/client-side-inference.md

         // generate new image
         model.execute([random_vector, label]).then(image => {
+            // let's dispose of the model since we don't need it in memory any more model.dispose();
             // images are of shape [batch_size, 28, 28]
             // batch_size here is 1 so we can remove it by squeezing the tensor image = image.squeeze();